lewishowles/components/src/components/interaction/skeleton-loader/skeleton-loader.md

 `skeleton-loader` is used to build a skeleton loading indicator.
 Comprising one or more `skeleton-indicator` components, this wrapper provides an accessible label.

+## Slots

+### `default`

+The content of the skeleton loader, primarily composed of `skeleton-indicator` components.

+### `label`

+The accessible label to describe this loader.

+_Note that no default text is provided by design.
+Using a specific message related to what is loaded is strongly encouraged._

 ## Examples

 ### Simple skeleton loader